Baby’s Baptism / Christening in Romania: Traditions, What Gift to Bring & More

 It is true that these parties used to be extremely “profitable” back in the day, with people buying cars or even apartments with the money made after the event (or at least a new kitchen or a fancy vacation).

-Today, though, the money generally only covers the expenses for everything and it all evens up in the end, even if some offer less – because there are some who will always want to shine and offer more.
+Today, though, the money generally only covers the expenses for everything and it all evens up in the end, even if some offer less – because some will always want to shine and offer more.

 Have in mind that only the parents will know how much you’ve given them (since you usually put the money in an envelope), and if you don’t want to sign it, you can offer it as an anonymous gift.